-(8th session of the Intergovernmental Working Group on the Implementation of the Durban Declaration, October 2010) At the 8th session of this Working Group in 2010, the Special Rapporteur made a statement on "Structural discrimination: definitions, approaches and trends."
+Statement

+(8th session of the

+Intergovernmental Working

+Group on the

+Implementation of the

+Durban Declaration,

+October 2010)

+definitions, approaches and trends."
 He expressed his serious concern about the continuing existence of the caste system and described caste discrimination as a form of "societal" structural racial discrimination.